In a divided world, there’s one thing that unites us all: our complete and utter revulsion for mosquitoes.

 This trap produces carbon dioxide and ropes in the unsuspecting mosquitoes to their demise.

-You can hang your DIY CO2 mosquito trap out in a shaded part of the yard.
+You can hang this DIY mosquito trap out in a shaded part of the yard.
 Once the bottle’s filled with a lot of pests, empty it and add more mix as needed.

 With black socks, some water, a container, a screen, and other simple materials, you can say goodbye to the bloodsucking insects terrorizing your backyard.
 This trap is known as the Ovitrap.